New Paths, New Opportunities for Small and Medium Businesses

 Sure you need to think this through carefully before going global but don¹t be too hesitant or afraid.
 After all, studies have shown that SMEs with cross-border activities are more successful than those that only concentrate on their home market.
 For instance, a recent study conducted by the European Union has shown that these companies create more jobs and are more innovative.
 Another survey forecasts that the number of companies generating as much as 40 percent of their revenue from international business will increase by 36 percent over the next three years.

-In particular, the so-called BRIC countries continue to be attractive markets even though the pace of economic growth has slowed down.
+In particular, the so-called BRIC countries/territories continue to be attractive markets even though the pace of economic growth has slowed down.
 It is worth taking a look at Europe as well, despite the economic crisis.
 According to information provided by the financial service provider GE Capital, the services and financial sectors in the UK, France, Germany and Italy represent the growth markets of the future.
 The German market in particular remains an attractive choice for companies looking to expand in view of its size, stable political and economic environment and its excellent infrastructure in the heart of Europe.
 Conscious of this continued strength in Germany, FedEx has opened more than 30 new stations in Germany over the past two years - almost tripling its number of locations.

 At the end of the day, of course, there are many issues that companies need to consider when expanding abroad.
 In my opinion, the three most important issues are as follows: entrepreneurs should conduct an in-depth market analysis to find out if there is a demand for their product or service in the respective market.
-Moreover, it is essential to become familiar with cultural characteristics and the language of the country, which can be of particular advantage when establishing a network of partners.
+Moreover, it is essential to become familiar with cultural characteristics and the language of the country/territory, which can be of particular advantage when establishing a network of partners.
 The third and often very decisive aspect is to have a good knowledge of the national systems of administration.

 - New Paths, New Opportunities for Small and Medium Businesses